Salyu: Musical approach

 Salyu originally considered herself more of a vocalist as opposed to a musician, and early on in her career held a stance that she would be a singer who did not write her own material.
 She did not believe her compositions would be the best quality.
 In her first album, Landmark, all of the songs were written and produced by Takeshi Kobayashi.
 Her lyric contributions on the album were mostly suggestions for lyrics that could be better phrased.
 Salyu was encouraged through much of her career by other musicians to try to write her own music, however she mostly ignored the suggestions, until a musician told her it would let her understand her fellow musicians better.

 She began branching into musicians other than Kobayashi in 2006, when musicians Yo Hitoto and Sarasa Ifu wrote lyrics to the songs on her "Tower" single.
 Her first song with her billed as the lyricist was "I Believe," from her 2007 album Terminal.
 Her 2007 singles "Liberty" and "Iris (Shiawase no Hako)" were her first works to be self-produced and her first singles to feature her own lyrics, though Salyu wrote the songs in collaboration with musicians Tatsuya Kokufu and Zentaro Watanabe.
 This was also the first time Salyu has not worked together with Kobayashi on a music release.

 2010's Maiden Voyage was the first album of Salyu's to be self-produced.
-It featured predominately writing by Kobayashi, however six songs featured lyrics by Salyu, two music by Salyu, and one, "L.A.F.S.," was arranged by Salyu.
+It featured predominately writing by Kobayashi, however six songs featured lyrics by her, two music by Salyu, and one, "L.A.F.S.," was arranged by Salyu.